babrar/Gitkeeper/README.md

 The script *initrepo.sh* is designed to initialize all dependencies .
 When run, *initrepo.sh* :
 - Sets up [Git Template](https://git-template.readthedocs.io).
-- Downloads all necessary hooks from this repository and initialize them in .git_template folder.
+- Downloads all necessary hooks from this repository and initializes them in .git_template folder.

 ## Known Issues
 Commands involving curl sometimes freeze inside SourceTree's *MINGW32* Terminal.
 As a result init_repo.sh may seem to become unresponsive.